-Data will be used by three main groups: the consortium partners, the scientific community and the end-users.
+Data is used by three main groups: the consortium partners, the scientific community and the endusers.
 This last group is a very diverse group: Food businesses, Food processing, Retail, Hospitality, HoReCa, Public meals, Take-away and ready-to-eat, Food surplus redistribution logistics actors, Food banks, Policy makers (EU, National and Regional governments and local authorities), Educational institutions, Citizens/consumers/households/children, Schools.

-At different levels, the data users during the course of the project will primarily be the 14 consortium partners, who have specified their expected data needs.
+At different levels, the data users during the course of the project are primarily the 14 consortium partners, who have specified their expected data needs.

-All information aimed at the scientific community (project reports, deliverables, publications) will be centralised on the CHORIZO website http://chorizoproject.eu.
+All information aimed at the scientific community (project reports, deliverables, publications) is centralised on the CHORIZO website http://chorizoproject.eu.

-In addition, the results and insights for end-users will be made publicly available on the website of CHORIZO.
+In addition, the results and insights for end-users are made publicly available on the website of CHORIZO.
 Given the fact that each consortium partner has a network, a non-determined number of institutions, enterprises and organisations interested in European food system issues, these may also be potential users of the data generated and collected by the project.